Let’s get you started with your first GolfMCP project from scratch.

 Set up authentication

-The boilerplate example includes a GitHub user tool that requires authentication.
-You can choose between two authentication methods:
+The boilerplate example includes a tool that requires authentication.
+Golf v0.2.0 offers three authentication methods (for complete details, see Authentication):

-4. Access the token in your tools using:
+3. Access the API key in your tools using:

 4